-If Portland’s quirk mated with a 1920s speakeasy and a conspiracy theorist’s “smoke-filled room”—that fabled place where brandy drinkers launched dark horses for president—the progeny might look a lot like the Multnomah Whiskey Library.
+If Portland’s quirk mated with a 1920s speakeasy and a conspiracy theorist’s “smoke-filled room”—the progeny might look a lot like the Multnomah Whiskey Library.
 At the top of a flight of stairs, just beyond an unmarked door, a host asks for your name—yes, your full name—and your phone number.
 (They’ll call you when your table’s ready.)
 Somehow, such rituals feel refreshingly stuffy.
-Yes, there are hours-long waits, portraits of frowning white men lining the walls, and library “memberships” starting at $600 a pop.
-But there is also cool, dark comfort, an academic devotion to liquor, and an unhurried, intimate atmosphere, complete with a massive fireplace and lawn jockeys.
-“Head Librarian” Tommy Klus’s drinks are superb and mixed tableside: the house rye manhattan (easy to make, hard to make great) is a standout.
-Skip the food and delve into the Library’s 1,500-strong bottle roster.
-You might just find there’s a power broker hidden in your Portland soul after all.
+Yes, there are hours-long waits, portraits of frowning white men lining the walls, and library “memberships” available for $500 a pop.
+But there is also cool, dark comfort, an academic devotion to liquor, and an unhurried, intimate atmosphere, complete with a massive fireplace and cushy chairs.